discoveryjs/discovery-cli/README.md

 Options:

+        --cache-dir [dir]             Enable data caching and specify path to store cache files (using a .discoveryjs-cache directory if not set)
-        --cleanup                     Delete all files of output path before saving a result to it -c, --config <filename>           Path to config (JavaScript or JSON file), if not specified then looking for .discoveryrc.js, .discoveryrc.json, .discoveryrc or
+        --cleanup                     Delete all files of output path before saving a result to it -c, --config <filename>           Path to config (JavaScript or JSON file), if not specified then looking for .discoveryrc.js, .discoveryrc.json, .discoveryrc or "discovery" section in package.json in the listed order
-                                      "discovery" section in package.json in the listed order -h, --help                        Output usage information
+    -h, --help                        Output usage information
         --isolate-styles [postfix]    Isolate generated CSS with specific postfix, when [postfix] is not specified it's generating as hash from CSS content -m, --model <name>                Specify a model (multi-model mode only) --no-data                     Exclude data in build
-    -o, --output <path>               Path for a build result (`build` by default) --pretty-data [indent]        Pretty print of data.json
+    -o, --output <path>               Path for a build result (`build` by default) --prebuild                    Prebuild mode
+        --pretty-data [indent]        Pretty print of data.json
     -s, --single-file                 Output a model build as a single file -v, --version                     Output version